pippinbarr/cart263-2019/slides/javascript-review/javascript-review.md

 ## ES6

-- JavaScript is under constant development, so although it's quite stable, there are constantly new features being added to it
+- JavaScript is under constant development, so there are actually a series of "releases" of the language
-- In this class we will mostly be using the most fundamental parts of the language, but we will use a couple of features from what is called the ES6 release of JavaScript:
+- In this class we will mostly be using the most fundamental parts of the language, which have been around forever, but we will use a couple of features from what is called the ES6 release of JavaScript:
-  - We will use `let` to declare variables (see later)
+  - We will use `let` to declare variables
+  - We will use `const` to declare constants
   - We will use the `class` structure to define classes

 ???